jcbrinfo/slamtest/README.md

 `src/test/resources/out` or in `src/test/resources/out-*`) count as a fail.
 If you want to silently skip the test case instead, use the `-s` flag.

+## Ignored files
+Because SlamTest uses a glob pattern that does not explicitly include files whose name begins with a dot, the test cases with that kind of name are silently ignored (except when explicitly specified with the `-t` option).
+You may exploit this behaviour at your advantage (or not)…

 ## Exit status
 To make it easy to combine SlamTest with your other tools, the meaning of the following exit statuses is fixed: